 The scope of this certification ends at the first point of landing.
+Change of ownership takes place at the point of landing.
 Downstream certification of the product will require appropriate certification of storage and handling facilities at these locations.

 In order for subsequent links in the distribution chain to be able to use the MSC logo, the swordfish products must enter into a separate chain of custody certification from the point of landing forward.